prabhat143/devops/LayersOfAbstraction.md

 Save the file with name nginx-deployment.yaml and run the below command <br>
 kubectl apply -f nginx-deployment.yaml - on first time this command will create a pod output like this "deployment.apps/nginx-deployment created" <br>
 Make any changes in config file like add relicas as 2, on running the same command will detect the changes in the file and gives out like this "deployment.apps/nginx-deployment configured"

+ # Delete configuration file
+ kubectl delete -f [configuration file name]